MileHacker Logo

 Local SIM Cards & Wi-Fi

 France has four main mobile network operators: Orange, SFR, Bouygues Telecom, and Free Mobile.
 All have widespread coverage in Avignon.
-Prepaid SIM cards are available at carrier stores and grocery stores.
+Prepaid YOU can get sim cards at carrier stores and grocery stores.

 Connectivity Options